Jump To the Part You Need

 - You form a China joint venture and that company actually makes your medical products and uses a Chinese distributor or sales agent to sell your product to China’s hospitals.

 - You license the contract manufacturing of your product to a Chinese manufacturing company

 How to Import Wine into China

-In this business you must do your homework first to understand the intricacies involved in importing wine — from wine sourcing, to manufacturing cost, to shipping and warehousing, to marketing, product pricing and selling.
+In this business you must do your homework first to understand the intricacies involved in importing wine — from wine sourcing, to manufacturing cost, to shipping and warehousing, to marketing, white or private labelling, product pricing and selling.
 Therefore, there are 6 factors to follow:

 - Budgeting: Make sure you have sufficient working capital available, so you don’t get caught in a bind wondering, “Where did my money go?”

 - Product Pricing: Importers expect 35 percent to 40 percent markup, wholesalers add another 35 percent to 40 percent markup and retailers add another 40 percent to 50 percent markup.

 - Logistics: Make sure packaging design is strong and protective.

 - Distribution: Make sure to understand what a good distributor needs before you enter into any agreement, set expectations at the outset, communicate often and support them.